Understanding the current innovation game in 5G V2X domain

 With the exponential improvement in innovations in the communications domain, the cars of today are becoming increasingly connected – both with each other and the environment.
 V2X, which stands for ‘vehicle to everything’, is the umbrella term for a car’s communication system, where information from sensors and other sources travels via high-bandwidth, low-latency, high-reliability links, paving the way to fully autonomous vehicles with the help of 5G.

 5G Automotive Association (5GAA) defines its purpose to increase road safety, traffic efficiency, and energy savings.
-Thus, with the rise of 5G, companies are ramping up their developments in various areas that have been birthed by it, and V2X is one of those hotspots today.
+Thus, with the rise of 5G technology, companies are ramping up their developments in various areas that have been birthed by it, and V2X is one of those hotspots today.

 We feel that analyzing a company’s patent portfolio early on can suggest various highly probable directions that a company might take when it comes to making business decisions in a particular domain in the future.
 This article covers some patents that have been recently analyzed by us, which we feel are important developments in the 5G V2X area.
 It also aims to relate various companies’ research activities with their current business goals in the 5G V2X communication.